ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 "Hm.
 It seems there are three steps here."

 "Multiplying by the last term is not fundamental.
-That only encodes how many elements there are."
+In the formula, $n$ seems to actually encode how many elements there are."

-"And the first plus the last, divided by two, that is the average of the series."
+"Wait a minute... the first term plus the last, divided by two.
+That's simply the average of the series!"

 "I'll be damned!
 The sum of a list of elements is simply **the average element multiplied by how many there are**!"